 Why don't I just buy a N/A car and install a turbo kit to it?

-Answer: You can do this, but you must be ready to spend a great deal of money, usually about as much total as purchasing a car with a turbo setup already!
+Answer: (May 2020 update.
+It will cost less to turbo your NA than to sell it and buy a TT).
+You can do this, but you must be ready to spend a great deal of money, usually about as much total as purchasing a car with a turbo setup already!
 1993-1997 N/A Supras, SC300s, and GS300s have distributors instead of coil-over-plug direct fire ignition, which is both inferior for spark and often an issue for turbo/intake fitment.

 N/A cars have much smaller injectors and a tiny fuel pump.
 Even the JDM 2JZ-GTE's 440cc injectors are pushing it at 400 HP.
 The TT fuel pump is usually good until around 500 HP and is so good, many other car cultures use it in their projects.
 If you plan to install a turbo kit, plan on replacing the fuel system, including fuel rail, injectors, pump, pressure regulator, etc.